 LTFT training provides the same range of experience and education as full time posts but obviously takes longer to fulfil the educational requirement of the curriculum as set out by The Royal College of Anaesthetists.
-LTFT trainees are expected to work pro rata a percentage of the full timers work including weekday and weekend days and nights.
+LTFT trainees are expected to work pro rata a percentage of the full timer workforce, including weekday and weekend days and nights.

-In Wales we have been at the forefront of the integration of part time and full time working and have a large numbers of LTFT trainees in a range of slot shares and reduced hours posts.
-Trainees usually work at either 60 or 70% of full time as this gives them enough clinical exposure to progress in training while still maintaining their work life balance.
+In Wales, we have been at the forefront of the integration of part time and full time working and have large numbers of LTFT trainees in a range of slot shares and reduced hours posts.
+Trainees usually work at either 60 or 70% of full time.
+This gives them enough clinical exposure to progress in training while still maintaining their work life balance.
 Posts are usually allocated based on the rotation the trainee was appointed to and may include placements in North and South Wales.

-Application for LTFT training in Anaesthetics is via the Welsh Deanery website.
-Application forms are available to download from the website and should be filled in at least 3-4 months before the planned start date.
+Application for LTFT training in Anaesthetics is via HEIW website.
+Application forms are available to download from the website and can be found at the bottom of this webpage.
+You MUST apply at least 6 months before the planned start date.
 Applications need to be discussed with the Training Programme Director, the LTFT adviser in Anaesthetics and with the College Tutor of the department where the trainee is in post.
 A flow diagram in the information pack indicates the steps required before the LTFT trainee takes up their post.

-Once eligibility has been assessed and LTFT training is approved the trainee will be required to fill out a LTFT training plan which will include a job plan looking at the structure of their working week and on call commitments.
-This will include attendance at regular teaching appropriate to their grade.
+Once eligibility has been assessed and LTFT training is approved the trainee will be required to fill out a LTFT training plan.
+This will include a job plan looking at the structure of their working week and on call commitments.
+It should include attendance at regular teaching sessions appropriate to their grade.
 LTFT trainees are expected to progress at a pro rata rate compared to their full time colleagues and take exams at appropriate times.
 They will be assessed at yearly intervals by the ARCP process to ensure they are progressing satisfactorily.

-LTFT training has worked well in Anaesthetics in Wales at core and speciality training levels with many trainees progressing to both part time and full time consultant posts.
-Many trainees have moved both in and out of LTFT training as their careers, families and needs have changed.
-Although the majority of LTFT trainees are female with small children, this option has worked very successfully for some of our male trainees and also for those working part time for health reasons.
-The Welsh Deanery has won awards for its family friendly policies and we in Anaesthetics are always happy to discuss with individuals the option for LTFT training.
+LTFT training has worked well in Anaesthesia in Wales with many trainees progressing to both part time and full time consultant posts.
+Trainees have moved both in and out of LTFT training as their career, family and other needs have changed.
+The Wales Deanery has won awards for its family friendly policies and in Anaesthetics we are always happy to discuss with individuals the option for LTFT training.

-Dr Sarah Harries ST Training Programme Director email@example.com
+Dr Libby Duff ST Training Programme Director, email@example.com

-Dr Caroline Evans CT Training Programme Director firstname.lastname@example.org
+Dr Graeme Lilly CT Training Programme Director, firstname.lastname@example.org

 Tracey Shellard LTFT Officer Deanery: HEIW.FlexibleTRG@wales.nhs.uk